greg-js/arch-wiki-md-repo/wiki/_content/english/Linux-ck.md

 **Note:** Do not confuse BFS (Brain Fuck Scheduler) with BFQ (Budget Fair Queueing).
 The BFS is a CPU scheduler and is enabled by default whereas BFQ is an I/O scheduler and must explicitly be enabled in order to use it.

 Budget Fair Queueing is a disk scheduler which allows each process/thread to be assigned a portion of the disk throughput.
-Its creator has released some [benchmarks](http://www.youtube.com/watch?v=KhZl9LjCKuU) which shows some pretty amazing latency performance.
+Its creator has released results of many benchmarks ([results](http://algo.ing.unimo.it/people/paolo/disk_sched/results.php) and [video](http://www.youtube.com/watch?v=KhZl9LjCKuU)) which shows some pretty amazing latency performance.

 Since linux-ck-3.0.4-2, the BFQ patchset is applied to the package by default, but the scheduler must be enabled manually.
 Users have several options to do so.